vistuleB/on/README.md

 gleam add on@1
 ```

-To be compared with the more established [given](https://hexdocs.pm/given/) package.
+To be compared with the [given](https://hexdocs.pm/given/) package.
 While [given](https://hexdocs.pm/given/) uses truthiness-based semantics, [on](https://hexdocs.pm/on/) uses a "variantyness" -based approach.

 To wit, the general [given](https://hexdocs.pm/given/) API call has the form and usage: